Backendless/ios-SDK/README.md

 - Create a new project in Xcode as you would normally, then close this project.
 - Open a Terminal window, and $ cd into your project directory.
 - Create a Podfile.
 This can be done by running $ touch Podfile.
-- Open your Podfile using your favorite text editor (or Xcode), and add a text that looks like this:
+- Open your Podfile using Xcode, and add a text that looks like this:

+    a. if you use iOS, and you need Backendless MediaService: pod 'Backendless-ios-SDK'
+    b. if you use iOS, and you do not need Backendless MediaService: pod 'Backendless'
+    c. if you use OSX:
-    pod 'Backendless-ios-SDK'
+        pod 'Backendless-osx-SDK'

 - Save Podfile, return to Terminal window and run $ pod install.
 Once all of the pod data is downloaded, Xcode project workspace file will be created.
 This should be the file you use everyday to create your app.
 - Open .xcworkspace file to launch your project, and build it.

-======= USING WIHOUT COCOAPODS
+============== USING WIHOUT COCOAPODS:

 To create a new project, follow the guide: 'getting-started'